FXLYZ/fxlyz.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I received my B.S. degree in Computer Science from Nankai University, China.
-I am now a M.S. student in University of Chinese Academy of Sciences with **Professor Xiaochun Cao**.
-My research interests include computer vision, video analysis, action recognition, human-object relationship detection, dynamic scene graph generation, etc. I will graduate in June 2024.
+I received my B.S. degree in Computer Science from Nankai University (NKU), China.
+I am a M.S. student supervised with **Prof. Xiaochun Cao** in University of Chinese Academy of Sciences (CAS), China.
+I am also an internship student superivsed with **Prof. Song-chun Zhu** and **Dr. Zilong Zheng** in Beijing Institute of General Artificial Intelligence (BIAGI), China.
+I will graduate in June 2024.
 Currently, I am looking for applying the Ph.D. candidate of Autumn 2024.
 Feel free to connect if there are suitable opportunities!

+My current research mainly fouces on **Embodied AI** including Large Language Model Guided Interaction, Learning, and Planing for Embodied AI, Real Scene Multi-modal Reasoning for Embodied AI.
+I am also interested in **Human-centric AI** including Huuman-Object Relationship Detection, Dynamic Human Action Understanding, Human Parsing.

 # 📝 Publications & Preprints